david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 Circularly buffered.
 True bypass with 3PDT switch and LED bypass indicator.

-TODO: Sine tables for effects to get rid of sine computation
+TODO: Sine tables for effects to get rid of sine computation during play

 TODO: I2C for OLED screen.